Growing Squash In Containers:

 Best place for Growing Squash In Containers

-- There are both varieties of squashes are grown in warm climates and cool climate.
+- There are both varieties of squashes are grown in warm climates and cool climates.

 - But all types of squash need a good amount of sunlight.

-- Outdoors like balcony, terraces, window shelves are the best place to place squash containers.
+- Outdoors like balconies, terraces, window shelves are the best place to place squash containers.

 - Squash container is also placed indoors, but you need to provide them with artificial light or place them where they get necessary light.